guruyaya/pace2pace/README.md

 * depricated: public keys used in the past, but cannot be used today.
 This includes all past key data, plus additional data.
 However the key objects are arranged as array of objects, so same key revisions of the same key, can be kept.
 This is used, if a data in the past was signed by any of the keys.
   - deprication-date: the GMT date / time of the deprication.
 ### Key types:
 * root: While it's main function is to sign others keys, it can be used with any other function declared.
+There can only be one root key, in the keys list, and it has to be named \_ROOT.
+IMPORTANT NOTE ABOUT ROOT KEYS: that the client 1-to-1 identfier is not the URL, but the root key.
+Meaning, a client can replace his url.
+The only reason a URL is used, is to invalidate old keys.
+The client is expected to keep his URLS in sync.
+The only reason he can specify several is to allow logins in case one of the services is down.

 * running: This is what end user is expected to use in normal operation to log in and identify. can have multiple keys
 * service: Used for running services, that other users are authenticating against.
 While running keys can be used this way, service keys are expected not to be password protected, thus better suited for this purpose only, and remote services should not authenticate against.
 * future: While this is not a type expected to be implemented in version 1, this is a way to inform services of a root key expected to be replaced soon.
+There can only be one future key, in the keys list, and it has to be named \_FUTURE.
+IMPORTANT NOTE ABOUSE FUTURE KEYS: All services that keep track of a user, are exptected to keep thier future keys stored.
+On login, if the root key could not be found in the list of users, the future keys must be scanned, and if found - should relace the current root key.
+This feature is a way to ensure the valitidy of future keys, when the become root keys.

 ### Mode of operation
-The authentication process goes as follows:
+(Note: all cache operations will be implemented after the release of version 1) The authentication process goes as follows:
 This section defines client, as the entity that wishes to authenticate, and service as the entity that it wishes to authenticate against.
 1. The service presents should let the client know what service is used, the Pace2Pace urls, and the ID of the key to validate against.
+It should also include a random string, that it'll keep in the client session.
 2. If the client cached the Pace2Pace url, it sends a head request, to see if e-tag or last modefied headers indicate a change.
 If not, the cached version is used, if it changed (or no header available), the tag is pulled again, and checked against the cached version.
 If they differ, we're going to client validation state.
 If not step 3 can be skipped.
 3. Client validation includes:
 * Signed json is well formed, and includes all required params for this version.